ubccpsc/310/README.md

 Each deliverable has a deadline; we have also added a one week grace period for and final submissions if needed.
 Full TA support will be given to any group prior to the deadline; during the grace period, priority will be given to struggling teams or groups working on the next deliverable.

 During the grace week, TAs will only help groups with AutoTest scores below 80%.
 In the three days prior to the final submission date, only groups with less than 50% AutoTest scores will be helped.
 We encourage all groups to submit by the deadline, the final submission date is really only for those groups who need a little more time for polish.
+Regardless of your grade, your TAs will always help you during *your own* lab section; this restriction applies only to Piazza, Office Hours, and labs other than your own.

 Also, be aware that waiting until the last minute will greatly degrade AutoTest latency; while you can expect to receive results in < 5 minutes for the majority of the term, this has historically been much slower on the last day: